The more I explore Harriman State Park, the more I regret not visiting it earlier because there’s many things you can do there.

-- I’d explore Ausable Chasm and the Adirondacks.
+- And further north, Ausable Chasm and the Adirondacks.

-- I’d explore many of the scenic drives in New York State.
+- I’ve also done numerous scenic drives in New York State.

 But most of these adventures would involve me taking long several hour drives out of the city to see them and the many times that I’d visit them, I’d pass by Harriman State Park or see it on my GPS (later on this strategy was what I used to find great and easy hikes near me), but ignore going there because at least from an outer view, scenery there wasn’t as “grand” as the stuff I saw further away and so I’d keep passing it by.

-That all changed when I was taking a simple day trip outside NYC with my family.
+I was taking a simple day trip outside NYC with my family.
 We were 15 minutes away from Harriman State Park and had only 1 hour to spare and so I decided to finally go into this park and just drive through it (it only took me 20 years to do it!).

-1) I highly recommend doing the Seven Lakes Drive:
+1) For starters, I highly recommend doing the Seven Lakes Drive:

 This was the very first thing I did when I went into this park and I always make sure to do it each time I go here.
 It’s a beautiful drive that takes you through the heart of Harriman State Park and has you seeing some of the best places it has to offer, including 7 of it’s most beautiful lakes.

-If you literally has very little time to see this park but really want to visit it, then do the scenic drive.
+If you have very little time to see this park but really want to visit it, then do the scenic drive.
 It’ll only take about 20-30 minutes (without stops) and you can get a great scenic drive out of it.

 This will also have you cross many of the stops and places to visit in the park if you like what you see and want to explore more.

-2) Explore the 7 lakes of Harriman State Park:
+2) Explore each of the 7 lakes of Harriman State Park:

 The scenic drive will take you through all of them like I said earlier and you will have the chance to stop at each lake and decide which one/s you wish to explore.
 Each lake offers it’s own amazing adventures such as: